 Painted furniture seems to be all the rave lately, right?
 Chalk paint, Milk paint, latex paint, so many different types of paint.
-BUT, how do you create that antiqued Chippy paint look?
+How do you create that antiqued Chippy paint look?
 What paint should you use?
 How do you apply it?
 I’m going to try to answer all these questions and show you how I painted my fireplace mantel with the easiest antique chippy paint technique I could find.

 I’m going to be honest… researching an antique chippy paint technique was a little overwhelming.

 Many more strange questions came to mind as I continued to read blogs and tutorials on creating an antique, chippy distressed look.